-The Aerobic Threshold (AeT) is very important to the development of a strong aerobic base.
-While the gold standard for measuring it would be a laboratory test, the following Aerobic Threshold outdoor test works well most of the time to determine a baseline for aerobic training.
-If you have access to a treadmill, consider doing an indoor variation of this test: Read the 8-step instructions for determining your AeT on a treadmill.
+Pinpointing your Aerobic Threshold (AeT) heart rate is the first step in setting up your training intensity zones.
+These zones will help direct your training to ensure the development of a strong aerobic base.
+While the gold standard for measuring it would be a laboratory test, the following Aerobic Threshold outdoor test works well for most (around 70 percent of) people when it comes to determining a baseline for aerobic training.
+If you have access to a treadmill, consider doing an indoor variation of this test: Read the eight-step instructions for determining your AeT on a treadmill.

 You’ll want to do this AeT test in a fasted state.
-This means no food of any kind for at least two hours before the test.
-Water, black coffee, and tea without milk or sweeteners are fine.
-Sugary sports drinks and the like will give you inaccurate results.
+This means no food of any kind for at least 2 hours before the test.

 Aerobic Threshold Outdoor Test